 Controversy rages over what shape of plate food should be served on: Square plates are an ‘abomination’ according to a report about MasterChef judge William Sitwell’s view in the Telegraph.
 Apparently Mr Sitwell is to hold a ‘Square Plate’ amnesty at the Towcester Food Festival on the 7th and 8th of June 2014.
 He doesn’t plan to destroy them Greek style.
 He’s going to give them to charity.
-This means they will still be in circulation and may be eaten from.
-I can’t really stand a round plant pot on a square plate can you.
+This means they will still be in circulation and may be re-used.
+I can’t really stand a round plant pot on a square plate can you?

 The square plate issue came to light in the BBC MasterChef competition when Mr Sitwell (a judge by invitation) made it clear he didn’t like a contestant’s food because it was served on a square plate.
 He is of the opinion that a square plate suggests a chef using one raises presentation above flavour.

-The first thing I wanted to do as soon as the meat was stored in a cool place was put the dry ice in water and watch it bubble away and the vapour flow out and down the side of the container.
+The first thing I wanted to do, as soon as the meat was stored in a cool place, was put the dry ice in water and watch it bubble away and the vapour flow out and down the side of the container.
 I caught it on video below:

 Some people think teapot cleaning is unnecessary and that it spoils the flavour of the tea.
 If they have traditional brown earthenware teapots they probably don’t see all the tannin stains on the inside.
 With a stainless steel teapot you see them all and they start to form very quickly from new, or after cleaning.
 Tannin makes a teapot look disgusting.
 Not something you want guests to see when you make them a cuppa, or when they make one for you.

 Teapot cleaning can be avoided by keeping it clean.
 One way is to make sure it’s emptied and rinsed out immediately after use.
 Letting it stand with old tea in it until the next mash allows the tannin deposits to grow.

 The video here demonstrates another method of opening food cans without a traditional can opener.